MarcoMartins89/Rick-and-Morty-SPA/README.md

 ## Technologies Used

 - **Frontend**: Developed using HTML, CSS, and JavaScript, with a Single Page Application (SPA) architecture implementing React like structure for seamless user experience.
-- **API Integration**: Utilizes the Rick and Morty API for all characters information.
+- **API Integration**: Utilizes the Rick and Morty API for all character's information.

 ## Developed By: